crosser/loctrkd/README.md

-Lookaside service can be configured to use either of the options by assigning `backend = opencellid` or `backend = googlemaps` in the configuration file (`/etc/gps303.conf` by default).
+Lookaside service can be configured to use either of the options by assigning `backend = opencellid` or `backend = googlemaps` in the configuration file (`/etc/loctrkd.conf` by default).
 Then, the path to the file with the auth token needs to be specified in the `[opencellid]` section or `[googlemaps]` section of the configuration file respectively.

 Note that in both cases, the value in the configuration file needs to _point to the file_ that contains the token, rather than contain the token itself.
 The file needs to be readable for the user under which services are executed.
-That is the user `gps303` if this software was installed as the Debian package.
+That is the user `loctrkd` if this software was installed as the Debian package.

 This part of setup cannot be automated, because each user needs to